Tech-at-DU/React-Redux-Tetris-Tutorial/P10-Default-State-and-Block-Shapes/readme.md

 }
 ```

-You now have a default state for our game, and we **used Redux/Flux to manage the application state!** We also covered the beginnings of **building systems that manage and merge complex arrays!**
+You now have a default state for our game, and we **used Redux to manage the application state!** We also covered the beginnings of **building systems that manage and merge complex arrays!**

 # Now Commit

->[action]

 ```bash
 $ git add .